bmooreitul/slickPdfViewer/README.md

 ### Demo
 You can see a demo here https://codepen.io/bmooreitul/pen/YzmGBEO <br>
 > [!NOTE]
-> Please note codepen blocks the print and download functionality in the preview.
+> Please note codepen blocks the print and download functionality in the preview because the pdf is not hosted on the same domain.
+> This package doesnt currently support cross domain printing and/or download functionality.
+> To ensure print and download functionality work, you must host the pdf on the same domain.

 ## Features
  :heavy_check_mark: Cross browser support<br>